calmm-js/documentation/introduction-to-calmm.md

 As the above diagram shows, an **Atom** is also a **Property**.
-In addition to having a current value, an atom also just directly allows the current value to be modified using the `modify` operation introduced previously.
+In addition to having a current value, an atom also just directly allows the current value to be modified using the `modify` method introduced previously.
 It turns out that in order to support such modification, it isn't actually necessary to store the value.
 We can introduce the concept of a **LensedAtom** that doesn't actually store a value, but, rather, only declares a way to get and modify some part of an actual root **Atom**.
 For this reason we also identify the concept of an **AbstractMutable**, which is actually the concept that most of our code using atoms depends upon: we don't typically care whether we are given an actual root atom or a lensed atom.
 Once created, the interfaces, and, essentially, the semantics of **AbstractMutable**, **Atom** and **LensedAtom** are the same.
 To talk more about **LensedAtom**s we need to introduce the concept of lenses, which are the topic of a later section.